Ciaran98/multipurposesite/README.md

 Create Server.js & initiialise Express on server
 Created npm scripts in package.jso
 Created config folder, and default.json, where default variables will be stored
-Created db.js, MongoDB database connection is initialised there
+Created db.js, MongoDB database connection is initialised
+Config folder and its contents not pushed to git as they contain sensitive information